MichaelBehr/Empathetic_Chatbot/README.md

 # ECE_657
 A Chatbot project myself and Ye Fan developed for ECE 657, focusing on improving a chatbot's emotional awareness.
+In other words, attempting to improve a chabot's understandability and awareness of conversational context when emotions are involved.

 ## Main Description
 Abstract—There has been a large push in recent years to develop improved emotional conversational agents (chatbots)